 SUVs and trucks sales in the US are high for two main reasons: because people can afford them and because 35.7% of U.S. adults are obese (NHANES, National Health and Nutrition Examination Survey).
-These vehicles offer the comfort of extra space and cargo capacity, and the advantages of an all-terrain vehicle with high pulling capability; they also offer an average of 18 MPG and their monthly payments are usually so high that their owners can’t afford much more than driving them back and forth to work, which they probably do individually.
+These vehicles offer the comfort of extra space and cargo capacity, and the advantages of an all-terrain vehicle with high pulling capability; they also offer an average of 18 MPG.
+Many people drive these big SUVs back and forth to work everyday and share their carbon footprint with nobody.
 What a waste!

 We are a consumerist society and we need to start thinking about more sustainable options if we want to address our needs.
-The world human population is growing at a very high pace, as small as we might feel in the big scheme of events, we can make a big difference if we explore better options and make small changes to the way we complete our everyday tasks.
+The world’s population is growing at a very high pace.
+As small as we might feel in the big scheme of events, we can make a big difference if we explore better options and make small changes to the way we complete our everyday tasks.